Co-Founder & Emergent Conservationist

 Daniel is a first-generation farmer with a background in high-technology and entrepreneurship.
-After being diagnosed with life-threatening/altering medical conditions in 2012/13 and after traveling the country amassing over 200 unique doctor appoints, surgeries, and tests, Daniel turned to farming as what he then considered “the last resort.”
+After being diagnosed with life-threatening/altering medical conditions in 2012/13, Daniel turned to farming as what he then considered “the last resort.”
 What he found, however, was a life complete with abundance, joy, and health.

 A tenacious autodidact, Daniel’s passions of agroforestry, animal husbandry, and perennial systems saturate Timshel’s philosophy and mission: to regenerate the land; feed the soul; and nourish the body (in that order).
 His deep ardor for regenerative health and land management led him to study under the guidance and teaching of Geoff Lawton of Zaytuna Farm in Australia, one of the foremost global educators of Permaculture.